 Does your practice project a welcoming image — or are you sending a different message to prospective clients?
-In his “Welcome Mat” series, Oklahoma attorney Noble McIntyre offers tips on creating a welcoming law office — from telephone etiquette to office design to the people on the front line.
+In his “Welcome Mat” series, Oklahoma attorney Noble McIntyre offers tips on creating a welcoming law office for a first client meeting and beyond — from telephone etiquette to office design to the people on the front line.
 Below: Some dos and don’ts for reception areas and conference rooms.

 So you’ve had a promising initial phone call with your prospective client.
 Chances are your next interaction will be a meeting at your law office.
 Look around.
 Does your firm’s physical environment reinforce your brand and convey the identity you want it to?